bitfinexcom/dazaar/docs/whitepaper.md

 # are not equal (ie uses different key pairs)
 ```

-It should be noted that if B and C in the scenario choses to replicate anyway,
+It should be noted that if B and C in the scenario choose to replicate
-their Merkle Trees will be equivalent, but their tree signatures will not.
-This
+regardless, their Merkle Trees will be equivalent, but their tree signatures
-means that C could in theory get old data from B as long as it receives the
+will not.
+This means that C could in theory get old data from B as long as it
-signatures from A for the corresponding Merkle Tree root.
+receives the signatures from A for the corresponding Merkle Tree root.

-To revoke access to a re-keyed Hypercore a seller should simply stop sharing the
+To revoke access to a rekeyed Hypercore a seller should simply stop sharing the
-re-keyed Hypercore.
-In addition to avoid the revoked buyer re-sharing the re-
+rekeyed Hypercore.
+In addition, to prevent the revoked buyer from relaying the
-keyed Hypercore, it can choose to make public the key pair used to sign the
+rekeyed Hypercore, it can choose to make the key pair public, that was  used to
-Merkle Tree.
-By publicising it, the key pair can no longer be trusted to only
+sign the Merkle Tree.
+By publicising it, the key pair can no longer be trusted
-have been used by the seller, making it non trust worthy.
-In this case the buyer
+to only have been used by the seller, effectively burning the key.
+In this case
-can still re-share the data, but would have to sign it with a key pair the buyer
+the buyer can still re-share the data, but would have to sign it with a key pair
-generates by themselves, invalidating that the data actually came from the seller.
+the buyer generates by themselves, invalidating that the data actually came from
+the seller.

 ## Discovery and connectivity

-Similarily to existing distributed networks, Dazaar buyers needs a discovery
+Similar to existing distributed networks, Dazaar buyer's needs a network
-mechanism to find the Dazaar seller they are interested in and establish a P2P
+discovery mechanism to find the Dazaar seller they are interested in and
-connection between the two.
+establish a P2P connection between the two.

 Dazaar benefits from the Hyperswarm discovery network that Hypercore uses,
 https://hypercore-protocol.org/#hyperswarm.
 The Hyperswarm discovery network is a distributed Kademlia based DHT that also
-provides P2P holepunching capabilities, making it possible to run Dazaar peers
+provides P2P hole-punching capabilities, making it possible to run Dazaar peers
-from home without having to configure firewalls and networks in most cases.
+from home without having to configure firewalls and networks, in most cases.

 Normally when Hypercore peers discover each other on the Hyperswarm network they
 do so by using a known identifier describing their Hypercore, similar to how